-7.2.2.
+6.4.2.
 Revenue cash flows for the Toll SPVs:

-Under this mode, the Toll SPVs are responsible for designing, building, financing, operating, maintaining and transferring the project to the authority at the end of the concession period.
+Under this model, the Toll SPVs are responsible for designing, building, financing, operating, maintaining and transferring the project to the authority at the end of the concession period.
 The right and responsibility for tolling is with the Toll SPVs.
 The concessionaire earns revenue primarily in the form of toll revenue.